-- i) Interest rate risk: The Municipality is exposed to interest rate risk due to the variable rate interest on their long-term debt.
-Changes in the bank lending rates can cause fluctuations in cash flows and interest expense.
-The Municipality does not use any derivatives to manage this risk.
-The Municipality does not have any bank advances at year end. - ii) Credit risk: The Municipality is exposed to credit risk in connection with the collection of its accounts receivable.
-The Municipality mitigates this risk by performing continuous evaluation of its accounts receivables. - iii) Liquidity risk: The Municipality's exposure to liquidity risk is dependent on the collection of accounts receivable or raising of funds to meet commitments and sustain operations.
+- Credit risk: The Municipality is exposed to credit risk in connection with the collection of its accounts receivable.
+The Municipality mitigates this risk by performing continuous evaluation of its accounts receivable. - ii) Liquidity risk: The Municipality's exposure to liquidity risk is dependent on the collection of accounts receivable or raising of funds to meet commitments and sustain operations.
 The Municipality controls liquidity risk by management of working capital, cash flows and availability of borrowing facilities.